GC-RU-bootcamp/Bamazon/README.md

 * Function passing
 * inquirer.js  - prompting for user input
 * mysql.js - for accessing and updating a MySQL database.
 * dotenv.js - for configuring the database connection parameters.
-This been successfully tested to a MySQL instance deployed on AWS RDS.
+This application was developed with a connection to a MySQL instance deployed on Amazon AWS RDS.

 The database is called  **bamazon**
 * The database definition is defined in **banazonDB.sql**